 When he’s not sleeping or swimming, Ross spends a lot of time eating: 15,000 calories a day.

-‘You need to take care of your calorie requirements and but at same time look after your nutritional requirements: vitamins, minerals, phyto enzymes.
-It looks strange sometimes that I’m starting the day with two pizzas and a full English, but I’m washing that down with multivitamins and a supergreen shake, a bowl of fruit and multivitamins.’
-A bit like having a hangover.
+‘You need to take care of your calorie requirements, but at same time look after your nutritional requirements: vitamins, minerals, phyto enzymes.
+It looks strange sometimes that I’m starting the day with two pizzas and a full English, but I’m washing that down with multivitamins and a supergreen shake, a bowl of fruit and multivitamins’.
+A bit like having a hangover?
 ‘Yes,’ he chuckles.
 ‘A hangover.
 For 100 days.’

 Ross shall quite rightly take the plaudits but he could not do it alone.

 After starting the swim in Margate, Ross is now back in English waters and heading for the finish line.
 His initial aim had been to complete the entire circumnavigation in 100 days – far too ambitious an aim as it turned out, particularly with some wild weather around the north of Scotland.

 Exactly how long the swim will take is somewhat of an unknown: as Ross himself told me: